Expert tips to curb emotional eating

 Meal planning may seem overwhelming and scary, but after a few weeks, you’ll soon get the hang of it.
 Meal planning and online shopping can make it much easier if you are busy.

-4. Find emotional ways to deal with emotional problems
+4. Find healthy ways to deal with emotions

-- Stress – if you are feeling stressed, meditating or exercising can help.
+- Stress – if you are feeling stressed, meditating, exercising, or simply deep breathing can help.
 You can read more tips on how to deal with stress in our blog: ten top ways to de-stress.

 5. Avoid labelling foods as good or bad

 Do you know the phrase that you can have too much of a good thing?
-If you’re overindulging in any food, including fruit , it can have negative effects.
+Overindulging in any food can have negative effects .

 Over the years, we have heard foods being labelled as good or bad.
 But this can actually add to anxiety around food.
 Though foods such as ultra-processed foods have been proven to harm the body, you don’t necessarily have to cut them out completely.
 It’s all about moderation.